UDA-IIT-Mandi/UDA-Gradient-Reversal-Layer/README.md

 - For PaSST practice, any .wav audio files can be used - no specific dataset required
 - All notebooks include necessary package installation cells
 - Code modifications were made to adapt the original implementations for our specific learning objectives
+- Notebooks are organized by technique: `grl/` for domain adaptation, main folder for PaSST implementations
+- Archive folder contains earlier versions of implementations for reference